RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/seasons_mask.md

 When you are going to publish your map, it is important to disable the green of the mask, so that when players use your map without Seasons, there is no mask visible.
 (Seasons automatically makes it invisible.)

-To do this set the viewDistance of the ssSeasonsMask to 0.
+To do this set the viewDistance of the ssSnowMask to 0.
 When you want to edit again, set it to 80.

-If you want to clean up the map code a bit, you can replace the materialId of the ssSeasonsMask with the materialId of the ssReserved1 layer.
+If you want to clean up the map code a bit, you can replace the materialId of the ssSnowMask with the materialId of the ssReserved1 layer.
 Then you can also remove the seasons_mask_mat material and the invisible_mask_diffuse file and file reference.
 You will need to re-add this all when you want to edit, so only do it on the to-be-published export.

 ## Notes